keganmoon/bookorbit-ios/README.md

 # BookOrbit iOS Application & CarPlay Integration

-Welcome to the native iOS application codebase for **BookOrbit**!
-This app is a premium, high-fidelity SwiftUI client designed for streaming audiobooks and reading digital publications from your self-hosted BookOrbit server.
+Nativ iOS implementation for **BookOrbit**!
+SwiftUI client designed for streaming audiobooks and reading digital publications from your self-hosted BookOrbit server.

 By default, the app is tailored to operate as a dedicated **Audiobook Player**, but it can be configured in settings to expose E-Book and Comic libraries as well.